The Battle of the Villa Fiorita

 The Battle of the Villa Fiorita is a 1965 British drama film, based on the 1963 novel by Rumer Godden, directed by Delmer Daves.
 It stars Maureen O'Hara and Rossano Brazzi.

 This was the last film for Delmer Daves who, two years earlier, wrote, produced and directed another film in which Maureen O'Hara played the female lead, Spencer's Mountain.
-His retirement lasted twelve years, until his death in 1977.
 This is the first film for Argentina-born English actress Olivia Hussey who, three years later, played Juliet in Franco Zeffirelli's Romeo and Juliet.

 Synopsis

-In Italy, two children, Michael (Martin Stephens) and Debbie (Elizabeth Dear), are aware that their mother, Moira (Maureen O'Hara), has left them for a lover, a famous Italian composer, and they are staying at the Villa Fiorita.
-Michael convinces Debbie to run away to the Villa to fetch their mother, and forces her to sell her prized pony to afford the journey.
-They arrive, and the lover, Lorenzo (Rossano Brazzi), calls their father to inform him that the children have run away and that he will be sending them home.
+In Italy, two children, Michael (Martin Stephens) and Debbie (Elizabeth Dear), learn that their mother, Moira (Maureen O'Hara) has left them for a lover, Lorenzo (Rossano Brazzi) who is a famous Italian composer.
+Michael convinces his sister to run away with him to the Villa Fiorita, where the couple are staying, to fetch their mother; he forces Debbie to sell her prized pony to afford the journey.

+When Michael and Debbie arrive, Lorenzo calls their father to tell him the children are there and that he will send them home.
 However, Michael falls ill and Lorenzo allows them both to stay.
-Debbie joins forces with Donna, the daughter of their mother's lover, to manipulate Moira into returning to Britain.
-A hunger strike by the girls ensues which fails and culminates in Moira slapping Debbie and Lorenzo spanking Donna.
-Lorenzo finally decides to send the children home but Michael and Donna attempt to run away on a sailboat during a storm.
-After the two nearly drown, Moira and Lorenzo agree that they have lost the battle, and a heartbroken Moira returns to England with her children.
+Debbie joins forces with Lorenzo's daughter Donna to manipulate Moira into returning to Britain.
+A hunger strike by the girls ensues, but fails and ends in Moira slapping Debbie and Lorenzo spanking Donna.

+Lorenzo decides to send the children home, but Michael and Donna try to flee on a sailboat during a storm.
+After the two nearly drown, Moira and Lorenzo agree they have lost the battle, and a heartbroken Moira returns to England with her children.